Tony Bellus: Early life and career

 Attempts at follow-ups were hampered when the original National Recording Corporation went bankrupt April 27, 1961.
 The company reappeared in 1962 under the aegis of Georgia theatre magnate Frederick Storey.
 The reorganization and a stint in the Army took the momentum from Bellus' career.

 In the 1960s and 1970s, Bellus was a singing sensation throughout the Chicago area nightclub scene.
 He was a mainstay performer appearing nightly at Fritzel's restaurant at the corner of State and Lake Streets in downtown Chicago.
 Fritzel's was a personal favorite of local and visiting celebrities and dignitaries.

 In the 1980s and 1990s, Bellus continued composing music, also performing at beach hotels and restaurants on the west coast of Florida, where he had relocated from the Chicago area.

 The old NRC music library was purchased by Georgia music historian and producer Johnny F. Carter in 2004.
 Bellus returned to the NRC label with a CD release of the 1959 album that followed the success of "Robbin' The Cradle".
-Bellus' connection with the new NRC ended with the death of Carter in 2016.
+Bellus' connection with the new NRC ended with the death of Carter in 2016 and rights for the NRC material reverted back to Bellus.

-Bellus is re-inventing his career through Bellusci Music Publishing Company and M.M.P.
+Bellus was re-inventing his career through Bellusci Music Publishing Company and M.M.P.
 (Marathon Musical Productions), offering two new CD singles: "I Want Florida for Christmas" and "Mackinac Island", which is a remix and remastering of his 1986 45 rpm version.

-Personal life
+Personal life and death

-Bellus resides in Florida with his wife Tammy, also a songwriter.
-Directing his attention to Christian music, his desire is to lift up the Lord Jesus Christ through his song, "It Is Finished (e' finito)".
+Bellus resided in Florida with his wife Tammy, also a songwriter.
+Directing his attention to Christian music, he released the song "It Is Finished (e' finito)".
+Tony Bellus died after a long battle with cancer on January 21, 2025, at the age of 88.